Your Guide on Optimism and How to Be Optimistic

 What is optimism

-In the most simple terms, optimism is believing in a good future.
+In the most simple terms, optimism is believing in a better future.
 It is about believing that however the present circumstances may be, we will make it through.

-It’s about believing that you will get success in your work and that you will stay healthy.
+It’s about believing that you will eventually get success in your work and that you will become healthier.
 It’s about having hope and not giving up even in the face of trouble.

 In contrast, pessimism is the opposite.
 Not having hope, thinking that the future is not going to turn out better, that situations will either not change or get worse.

 Most of us are optimists and pessimists about different things.
-We may believe that there is a better future for something, and be hopeless for other.
+We may believe that there is a better future for something, and be hopeless for others.

 Also, optimism is different from positivity in the sense that it does not try to change the meaning of the present situation.